 The expanded program will provide funding for up to 25 mentors to help 40 non-organic farmers learn about organic farming and certification.
 Through a series of regional seminars and local on-farm meetings - the mentors, trainees, CCOF chapter members, non-organic farmers, advisors, and agricultural neighbors will be given information about the benefits and challenges of organic farming, helping to overcome the perceived and real barriers to farming organically.
 Speakers will discuss fertility, compost, cover cropping, wildlife habitat, natural pest control, the certification process, erosion control, marketing, Organic System Plan (OSP) development, federal cost-sharing incentive applications and more.
 Charleston pest control is an important part of the local economy, but only a few West Virginia companies deal with wild animals.

-If you have a Charleston wildlife problem and need help, call ACS Wildlife Removal at 304-306-7050.
+If you have a Charleston wildlife problem and need help, call Xceptional Wildlife Removal at 304-306-7050.
 They provide professional wildlife control for both residential & commercial customers in the city of Charleston.
 They offer custom Charleston wildlife control solutions for almost any type of wildlife problem, whether it be the noises of squirrels running through the attic, a colony of bats living in a building, or the destructive behavior of a raccoon, they have the experience and the tools to quickly and professionally solve your wild animal problem in Kanawha County in West Virginia.
 Check their prices, and for a consultation, give them a call at 304-306-7050

 We also service the towns of Nebo, Bomont, Seth, Ridgeview, Gordon, Wallback, Mammoth, Hamlin, Orgas, Blount, Racine, Duck, Whitesville, Winifrede, Yawkey including animal control in Liberty, Glasgow, Nitro, Eskdale, Madison, Pinch, Ranger, West Hamlin, Fraziers Bottom, Griffithsville, Bald Knob, Alkol, South Charleston, Hometown, Myra, Danville, and wildlife pest control in Handley, Hernshaw, Widen, Clendenin, Peytona, East Bank, Hurricane, Eleanor, Saint Albans, Lizemores, Bloomingrose, Turtle Creek, Clay, Dille, Ashford, Drybranch, Teays and also wildlife management in Costa, Poca, Midkiff, Charleston, Tad, Gallagher, Hansford, Spurlockville, Twilight, Miami, Indore, Wharton, Jeffrey, Sylvester, Foster, Falling Rock, Uneeda, Procious, Van, Comfort, Branchland, Elkview, Hugheston, Julian, Hewett, Cedar Grove and wildlife trapping services in London, Nellis, Cabin Creek, Dawes, Belle, Ottawa, Bob White, Harts, Ovapa, Scott Depot, Costa, Poca, Midkiff, Charleston, Tad, Gallagher, Hansford, Spurlockville and wild animal services in Bancroft, Winfield, Buffalo, Pond Gap, Ivydale, Dunbar, Saxon, Sod, Institute, Blue Creek, Woodville, Red House, Bim, Tornado, Alum Creek, Pratt, Bickmore, Sumerco, Maysel, Glen, Ohley and more.

 You're still reading this page?
 We do not operate Charleston wildlife rescue, or a Charleston zoo or nature center, or Charleston wildlife sanctuary or refuge for volunteers.
 We are a privately owned nuisance wildlife removal service company.
-If you need a pro in Charleston to solve your problem for you, call ACS Wildlife Removal: 304-306-7050 and they can help you with your Charleston wildlife problem.
+If you need a pro in Charleston to solve your problem for you, call Xceptional Wildlife Removal: 304-306-7050 and they can help you with your Charleston wildlife problem.